Green Kill is reaching out fort artists to exhibition in the 2019 Green Kill Art Exhibition Program.

 The Primary Reasons for the Green Kill Art Exhibition Program:

-•To provide access and opportunities for art lovers and for art buyers with individual aesthetic preferences.
+•To provide access and opportunities for art lovers and for art buyers.

 •To create ongoing promotional and sales opportunities for artists.